wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.9.6 =
+Upgrade your plugin now for 2 new features, 3 code tweaks and 2 bug fixes to keep your plugin in tip top running order.

 = 1.1.9.5 =
 Update now for a bug fix - a3 Plugin Framework conflict with WP e-Commerce tax rates and full compatibility with WP e-Commerce v 3.8.14.1 and WordPress v 3.9.1.